DevExpress-Examples/blazor-dxgrid-select-all-rows-in-a-group/README.md

 ## Specifics and Limitations

-* We do not recommend that you use the technique when the Grid is bound to a large dataset.
+* We do not recommend that you use this technique when the Grid is bound to a large dataset.
 * To support data editing, the example implements the `InvalidateGroupDataItemsCache` method that clears cached data.
 Call the method in the [EditModelSaving](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.EditModelSaving) and [DataItemDeleting](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.DataItemDeleting) event handlers once you saved changes to the data source.

 ## Overview